PranavPaliwal/JavaPrograms/README.md

 # JavaPrograms
-this repo contains all my java learning practice codes.
+This repo contains all my java learning practice codes.